Australia's Largest Specialist Personal Injury Firm

 It’s quite common for people in Australia to have multiple TPD policies as a result of changing jobs over the years.
 Read on to learn more about claiming multiple TPD payouts.

 This is a very common situation.
 In fact, many people end up abandoning their claims when the process becomes too difficult.
-Read on to learn what to do if you’re having trouble with your claim.
+Read on to learn what to do if you’re having trouble with your claim, or take a look at our article on what to do if your TPD claim is rejected.

 How much is a TPD insurance payout?